phantasy-project/mpl4qt/docs/source/src/tut.rst

     :width: 500px

-The *MatplotlibCurveWidget* is designed with the ability to change the figure properties via context menu, by right clicking in the figure, choose *Config* item will guide you to a pop up dialog, close it by hitting *ESC* or clicking *Close* in the windows titlebar.
+The *MatplotlibCurveWidget* is designed with the ability to change the figure properties via the context menu, by right-clicking in the figure, choose *Config* item will guide you to a popup dialog, close it by hitting *ESC* or clicking *Close* in the windows title bar.

-Here is the list of available options could be controled via *Config* menu, just name as a few: line color, line style, line width, marker size, marker style, marker color, labels, as well as fonts, grid, layout, etc.
+Here is the list of available options could be controlled via *Config* menu, just name as a few: line color, line style, line width, marker size, marker style, marker color, labels, as well as fonts, grid, layout, etc.